 Please note that each of these models is updated regularly, and the results of these – as well as other recession models – can fluctuate significantly.

-Currently (last updated July 2, 2014 using data through June) this “Yield Curve” model shows a 1.56% probability of a recession in the United States twelve months ahead.
-For comparison purposes, it showed a 1.64% probability through May, and a chart going back to 1960 is seen at “Probability Of U.S. Recession Charts.” (pdf)
+Currently (last updated July 2, 2015 using data through June) this “Yield Curve” model shows a 2.2% probability of a recession in the United States twelve months ahead.
+For comparison purposes, it showed a 2.79% probability through May, and a chart going back to 1960 is seen at the “Probability Of U.S. Recession Predicted by Treasury Spread.” (pdf)